 - BA students also complete four related science courses or the requirements for teacher licensure

 Review the College of Education's Science Education Program for information about the Teacher Education Program.
+Physics students may apply to a combined five-year degree program of Physics B.A. and Master of Arts in Teaching with science licensure.

 Minor in Physics